Skip to content

 Stay on Top of Rent and Utilities

-One big change with off-campus housing is taking over rent and utility payments yourself.
+One big change for you as a young adult may be taking over rent and utility payments yourself.
 Be sure to know exactly when monthly payments are due, including grace periods, to avoid late fees.
 Set reminders and autopay through your bank account if helpful.
 If you anticipate struggling to make a payment, speak with your landlord immediately to discuss options.
 Managing payments responsibly right away builds a strong rental history.

-Living off campus allows more freedom and space.
+Renting housing allows more freedom and space.
 Just stay in open communication with roommates and your landlord.
 Follow lease terms diligently, pay rent on time, and maintain the property well.
-If you are looking for the perfect off campus housing for your needs, let our real estate services company help you to find the right unit.
-Reach out to the Lang Development Group now to get started.
+If you are looking for the perfect housing for your needs, let our residential team help you to find the right unit.
+Reach out to us at 302-731-1340 now to get started.

 Compare Listings